LABORATORY RESEARCH USE ONLY. NOT INTENDED FOR CONSUMPTION.

 How does GLP-3 engage three receptor types simultaneously? (for educational purposes only)

 GLP-3 (LY3437943) is a single peptide engineered to activate GIP, GLP-1, and glucagon receptors through distinct structural domains within one alpha-helical chain.
 The peptide backbone incorporates sequence elements from all three native ligands, with the N-terminal region primarily driving glucagon and GLP-1 receptor activation and mid-chain residues contributing to GIP receptor engagement.
 A C-20 fatty diacid moiety enables albumin binding for extended half-life.
 In cell-based assays, GLP-3 demonstrates agonist activity at all three receptors with engineered potency ratios.
-Research compound — not outside laboratory research use.
+For laboratory research use only.

 Citation: Coskun T, Urva S, Roell WC, et al. Cell Metab.
 2022;34(9):1234-1247.e9.
 PubMed